A Review on Quantum Circuit Optimization using ZX-Calculus: Challenges

-Many non-ad-hoc approaches require regular circuit extraction (e.g., Fischbach et al.\cite{fischbach2025exhaustivesearchquantumcircuit}, Ewen et al.~\cite{ewen2025genetic}, and Riu et al.~\cite{riuReinforcementLearningBased2023}).
+Many non-ad-hoc approaches require regular circuit extraction (e.g.,~\citet{fischbach2025exhaustivesearchquantumcircuit}, \citet{ewen2025genetic}, and \citet{riuReinforcementLearningBased2023}).
 A critical challenge to avoid circuit extraction is that many characteristics of quantum circuits, such as the two-qubit gate count or circuit depth, are not native concepts of ZX-diagrams.
 Investigating other approximations of quantum circuit metrics at the ZX-diagram level, such as Hadamard wires serving as a proxy for two-qubit gates~\cite{staudacherReducing2QuBitGate2023}, might reduce the amount of circuit extraction required.
 A promising first step could be the construction of a surrogate model for circuit extraction that can be quickly evaluated by different approaches.

-\paragraph{Multi-objective optimization} The approaches presented in this survey are designed to primarily target one metric.
+\paragraph{Multi-Objective Optimization} The approaches presented in this survey are designed to primarily target one metric.
 Nevertheless, it does not suffice to optimize one metric alone to capture the complexity of current quantum computing architectures.
 Some works follow a lexicographic approach in which one metric after another is improved.
-A typical example is to first run the elimination of the T-gate by~\cite{duncanGraphtheoreticSimplificationQuantum2020,kissinger2020journal} and then optimize the two-qubit gate count on the resulting ZX-diagram (e.g.~\cite{staudacherReducing2QuBitGate2023,holkerCausalFlowPreserving2024,faganOptimisingCliffordCircuits2019}).
+A typical example is to first run the elimination of the T-gate by~\citet{duncanGraphtheoreticSimplificationQuantum2020,kissinger2020journal} and then optimize the two-qubit gate count on the resulting ZX-diagram (e.g.~\citet{staudacherReducing2QuBitGate2023,holkerCausalFlowPreserving2024,faganOptimisingCliffordCircuits2019}).

-The work of Ewen et al.~\cite{ewen2025genetic} suggests that the best ZX-diagram results in a circuit close to its best known quantum circuit counter part for circuit depth and two-qubit gate count.
+The work of \citet{ewen2025genetic} suggests that the best ZX-diagram results in a circuit close to its best known quantum circuit counterpart for circuit depth and two-qubit gate count.
 However, on the non-target metrics, the best circuits perform worse than their ZX-based counterparts.

 So far, there exist no deliberate multi-objective optimization approaches applied to ZX-based quantum circuit optimization that aim to find a trade-off between fundamentally different metrics.
 Multi-objective optimization seems to be a promising candidate for architecture-aware optimization where a tradeoff between independent metrics and different architectural specifications, such as qubit connectivity and spatial dimensions, is required.
 Bridging the gap towards multi-objective optimization would greatly simplify the transpilation pipeline, resulting into an integrated and potentially less computationally demanding framework.